minimo-io/alt-template/README.md

 # ALT template
-ALT is Minimo's core Bootstrap template for products.
 A minimalist theme with an absolute focus on content.
 Also responsible father of the [ALT.
 Wordpress template](https://github.com/minimo-io/alt-wordpress-theme).
+ALT is [Mínimo](https://minimo.io)'s core Bootstrap template for prototyping products.

 The theme was developed to be in tune with [Mínimo’s design principles](https://minimo.io/en/manifest/).
 Set out to be a template that gets out of the way.
 Avoiding interruptions, and focused on delivering a beautiful reading experience.